 - C7.
 Note that the parking requirements of developments within the Pemulwuy north employment lands are assessed on a site-by-site basis due to the varying parking demands of particular land uses. - C8.
-Use Part G clause 3.8 (Parking and Vehicular Access) of this DCP as the appropriate guidelines for the supply of off-street parking.
-However, consider these guidelines as maximum provisions rather than minimum provisions, as a means of encouraging public transport use (dependent upon provision of public transport). - C9.
-Minimise off-street parking supply, having regard to: - access to public transport (located within 400 metres); - likely employee usage of pedestrian and cycleway links to the employment precinct; - surveys of existing similar developments indicate a lower parking demand; - land use synergies with surrounding land uses; - the ability to manage the use of on street parking; and - complimentary/shared use of parking facilities.
+Use Part D clause 3.8 (Parking and Vehicular Access) of this DCP as the appropriate guidelines for the supply of off-street parking.
+However, consider these guidelines as maximum provisions rather than minimum provisions, as a means of encouraging public transport use (dependant upon provision of public transport).

+- C9.
+Minimise off-street parking supply, having regard to: - a) access to public transport (located within 400 metres); - b) likely employee usage of pedestrian and cycleway links to the employment precinct; - c) surveys of existing similar developments indicate a lower parking demand; - d) land use synergies with surrounding land uses; - e) the ability to manage the use of on street parking; and - f) complimentary/shared use of parking facilities.

-2.4.6 Service areas
+4.6.
+Service Areas

-- O1.
-Provide adequate access for heavy vehicles. - O2.
-Design road networks to minimise freight and heavy vehicle movements through the employment zones. - O3.
-Create separation between service areas (loading and unloading docks) and parking in order to avoid traffic congestion; - O4.
-Ensure that service areas are located and designed to facilitate convenient and safe usage.
+- OI.
+To provide adequate access for heavy vehicles. - O2.
+To design road networks to minimise freight and heavy vehicle movements through the employment zones. - O3.
+To create separation between service areas (loading and unloading docks) and parking in order to avoid traffic congestion; - 04.
+To ensure that service areas are located and designed to facilitate convenient and safe usage.

-- C1.
-Position loading/unloading facilities so they: - do not interfere with visitor and employee parking spaces; - minimise any potential noise impacts; and - avoid delivery vehicles standing on any public roads, footways, laneways or service roads. - C2.
+- CI.
+Position loading/unloading facilities so they: - a) do not interfere with visitor and employee parking spaces; - b) minimise any potential noise impacts; and - c) avoid delivery vehicles standing on any public roads, footways, laneways or service roads. - C2.
 Provide adequate on-site manoeuvring to enable all vehicles to enter and leave the site in a forward direction. - C3.
 Design access and circulation design within developments to comply with requirements specified by Australian Standards AS2890.2 2002.
 This will allow heavy vehicles to efficiently and safely access sites from the road network and internal facilities such as loading docks and courier type drop off zones. - C4.
 Design all roads to be wide enough to allow passage of regular service vehicles and emergency vehicles.
 These factors have been considered in the development of the road hierarchy described in the Section on Public Road Design.

-2.4.7 Public road design
+4.7.
+Public Road Design

-- O1.
-Create a clearly defined road hierarchy based on use, function, amenity and geometric design requirements. - O2.
-Maximise the efficiency of the Pemulwuy road network to reduce trip lengths and enhance the viability of public transport. - O3.
-Allow efficient movement through Pemulwuy for regional traffic while discouraging such traffic into the employment or residential areas. - O4.
-Provide convenient and efficient access for freight transport to the employment precinct. - O5.
-Provide a safe road network for all modes using the roads including private and public transport, cyclists, pedestrians and mobility impaired persons. - O6.
-Design streets that enhance the physical and visual connectivity of neighbourhoods.
+- OI.
+To create a clearly defined road hierarchy based on use, function, amenity and geometric design requirements. - O2.
+To maximise the efficiency of the Pemulwuy road network to reduce trip lengths and enhance the viability of public transport. - O3.
+To allow efficient movement through Pemulwuy for regional traffic while discouraging such traffic into the employment or residential areas. - 04.
+To provide convenient and efficient access for freight transport to the employment precinct. - O5.
+To provide a safe road network for all modes using the roads including private and public transport, cyclists, pedestrians and mobility impaired persons. - 06.
+To design streets that enhance the physical and visual connectivity of neighbourhoods.